-Instructor: Dr. Chris Singh is a Professor of Economics at Lady Doak College, Madurai.
-He has led the Environmental Issues in South India course since fall 2009.
+Instructor: Dr. Chris Singh (Professor of Economics at Lady Doak College, Madurai) and Professor Jeyasingh have led the Environmental Issues in South India course since fall 2009.

 Course Description: Environmental Issues in South India is designed to help students achieve an appreciation for the environmental issues of South India with particular reference to Madurai District and the complexity of responses to those issues.
 The course design explores environmentalism, conservation and sustainability in the study area through a set of readings, classroom discussions and field visits.
 The course begins with an examination of the Madurai environment in its historic and global contexts.
 The focus will be on environmental issues pertaining to sustainable development in the South Indian context.
 For the final course project, students will address a specific environmental issue in Madurai.

 Instructor: Ms. Anita Tiphagne is Assistant Professor of the Department of Social Sciences, Lady Doak College, Madurai.
 She holds a Masters degree in Social Work and in Sociology.
 She is currently engaged in her doctoral research on Denotified Criminal Tribes in South Tamil Nadu.
 She is also engaged in volunteering in human rights work in the state.
 Ms. Tiphagne begins teaching SITA’s sociology course in fall 2013, after several semesters of well-received guest lectures.